5 Super Inspirational Runners Stories

 In 1979, she entered the Boston marathon as an unknown and won in a time of 2:35:15, beating the course record by over eight minutes.

-In 1984 Joanie was a favorite to win the US Olympic Marathon Trials, but she injured her knee badly on a long training run.
+In 1984 Joanie was a favorite to win the US Olympic Marathon Trials, but she injured her knee severely on a long training run.
 She was forced to undergo arthroscopic knee surgery only 17 days before the race.
 Recovering from the surgery faster than expected and running through pain, she started and won the trials race by 30 seconds.

 Three months later in Los Angeles, she won the first ever women’s Olympic Marathon in 2:24:52, cementing her status as a legend.